 - If a child needs to calm down at break or lunchtime or is not following the initial requests of the supervising staff to modify their behaviour, they may be asked to stand by the wall for up to five minutes to reflect on their choices.
 This will not be recorded. - If a child's behaviour on the playground at break or lunchtime is unacceptable, then they will be asked to go to the Thinking Room for half of lunch that day, or on further days at the discretion of the Senior Leadership Team at the school.
 During this time they will be guided to reflect on their behaviour and if restorative conversations are required with their peers, these can take place at this time.
-Repeat occurrences of being sent to the Thinking Room will be referred to the school's Wellbeing Co-ordinator who will work with that child to teach them strategies for effective play.
+Repeat occurrences of being sent to the Thinking Room may lead to a personalized programme of support.
 All time in the thinking room will be recorded on the Thinking Room excel spreadsheet.